 5. Kancamagus Highway, New Hampshire.
 The beauty and serenity associated with taking in New England’s spectacular fall foliage can be livened up by navigating New Hampshire’s Kancamagus Highway.
 Stretching more than 30 miles along northern New Hampshire’s Route 112, “The Kanc” as it’s called by locals, is designated an American Scenic Byway.
 Passing through the White Mountains, it challenges drivers with its sweeping turns and switchbacks, but the drive is well worth the effort because of the long-range views regardless of what you’re driving.
 Personally though, I’d like my fall foliage view to be as unobstructed as possible and to really feel like I’m close to nature.
 That’s why I’d tour The Kanc perched on a Honda Gold Wing.
 It’s big, comfortable and powerful, and the Gold Wing is the first bike to offer an airbag.

 What’s your favorite driving experience and the best vehicle to experience it with?
 Let me know in the comments below.

-Editor’s note: Stop by Advance Auto Parts for the fluids, parts and tools you need to finish your projects.
+Editor’s note: Before you hit the road this summer, hit up Advance Auto Parts for quality auto parts, tools and accessories.
 Buy online, pick up in store, in 30 minutes.